paulodrade/Frontend-Test/README.md

 ## Task

-Pick one or more aspects from the description and implement it in your preferred language (JS, TS etc.).
-You can use frameworks if you would like that.
-We'd expect you to spend 1-5 hours with the task.
+Pick two or more topics from the description list and implement them.
+You must use Angular or VueJS as your main frontend framework, and, if you like, you can use other frameworks/plugins you want.
+We'd expect you to spend 4-8 hours with the task.
 Use the description as inspiration and make something large or small, in which you focus on what you think is the most fun.

 As a starter pack, this repository contains an API that can be used to help you ignore the specifics of the backend.
 Whether you choose to use the solution provided here is completely up to you.

 ### Evaluation